Rij11/schoolwork/README.md

 -- **NONE** of my work is to be used **WITHOUT MY PERMISSION** --

--- Unless **specifically specified** on a documnet please contactn me before using / editing.
+-- Unless **specifically specified** on a documnet please contact me before using / editing.